mirzaahmadi/Assignment2_Comparing-Classifiers/README.md

 # Assignment2_Comparing-Classifiers
-This project evaluates the performance of Random Forest and Linear Regression models for gene sequence classification.
+This project evaluates the performance of Random Forest and Logistic Regression models for gene sequence classification.
 Visualizations were developed to illustrate sequence length distributions, k-mer frequency proportions, and feature importance, providing insights into model performance and key classification features.

 # Attribution: